We’ve all done it. Lost our temper, said something we regret, gave in to sin, allowed our friends to tempt us.

 How often have you said something you regret?
 Hopefully, it did not ruin a relationship or cause undue harm.
 We all know the power of our words.
 Guard your lips, my friend.

 There you have it!
-Over a dozen Bible verses about self-control, enough to probably prick your conscious, as I’m yet to meet someone who doesn’t struggle with this fruit of the spirit.
+Over a dozen scriptures about self-control, enough to probably prick your conscious, as I’m yet to meet someone who doesn’t struggle with this fruit of the spirit.

 May the spirit of God work in your heart as you seek to be obedient to him in all things.